wp-plugins/image-regenerate-select-crop/readme.txt

 This option allows you to set a default crop position for the images generated for particular image size.
 This default option will be used when you chose to regenerate an individual image or all of these and also when a new image is uploaded.

 == WP-CLI Usage ==
 The available methods are "regenerate" and "cleanup".
-The arguments for both metods are the site id (1 for single site instalation, or if you are using the plugin in multi-site environment then you should specify the site id), the post type (post, page, or one of your custom post types), image size name (thumbnail, medium, etc.).
+The arguments for both methods are the site id (1 for single site install, or if you are using the plugin in multi-site environment then you should specify the site id), the post type (post, page, or one of your custom post types), image size name (thumbnail, medium, etc.).

 However, if you do not know all the options you have you can simply start by running the command "sirsc regenerate 1" and for each argument that is not mentioned the plugin will present the list of available values.
 If you want to regenerate the images for only one post, then the 4th argument can be passed and this should be the post ID.